 Visas to study at a university in Spain

-If you’re from the EU/EEA/Switzerland you don’t need a visa to come and study at a Spanish university but you do need to register with the Central Office for Foreigners.
+If you’re coming from the EU/EEA/Switzerland to study in Spain, you don’t need a visa to study at a Spanish university but you do need to register with the Central Office for Foreigners.
 Take along your passport/national ID document and proof of acceptance on a university course to get a certificate confirming that you have a right to study in Spain.
 Read more in Expatica’s guide for EU/EEA/Swiss nationals moving to Spain.

 Working while studying in Spain